-- Park development is divided by steep slopes into two areas. - Recreation on the upper terrace could include sport courts, a playground, and picnicking with small flexible lawn surrounded by a looping paved path. - Recreation on the lower terrace could include a flexible sports field with looping pathways, picnicking and parking. - An accessible trail connects the two recreation areas and provides access to the sloping, forested middle section of the park.
+- Park development is divided by steep slopes into two areas. - Recreation on the upper terrace could include sport courts, a playground, and picnicking with small flexible lawn surrounded by a paved looped path. - Recreation on the lower terrace could include a flexible sports field with looping pathways extending into the natural area, picnicking and parking. - An accessible trail connects the two recreation areas and provides access to the sloping, forested middle section of the park.